-A student pursuing an M.S. degree in another major at lowa State University may be eligible to pursue a minor in Industrial Engineering.
-The student must select at least three 500- or 600-level IE courses - including experimental courses but excluding independent study courses2.
+A student pursuing an M.S. degree in another major at Iowa State University may be eligible to pursue a minor in Industrial Engineering.
+The student must select at least three 500- or 600-level IE courses - including experimental courses but excluding independent study courses.
 The POS committee must include a faculty member from the IMSE Department.
 The student wishing a minor in Industrial Engineering should consult with the DOGE of the IE program.

-2 Cross-listed courses must be taken as IE courses.
+&lt;sup>2 Cross-listed courses must be taken as IE courses.
 It is the student's responsibility to check with their academic home department to ensure that cross-listed courses taken for the minor will satisfy the requirements for their major.
-Version 3.5
+Version 2022-23